HOW DO WE TRAIN?

 Denver Aggressive Dog Training, Behavior Modification, and Off Leash Obedience Training

-Head Trainer, Corinna Melanie
+Owner, Corinna Melanie

 I am inspired and fascinated by dogs, and the ways in which they enrich our lives.
 Dogs have selflessly given me an incredible amount, so I have dedicated mine to strengthening the human-canine relationship so that others can more aptly care and properly advocate for their canine companions.
 Developing personalized, effective, and, most importantly, realistic training plans, I have gained experience working with dogs of varying breeds, ages, and temperaments and successfully addressing a vast array of behavioral issues.